 Indeed, Michal Lewkowicz, the festival director, holds great ties in the music world.
 She creates the program with the artists in mind, so most of them are featured in various performances.
 It's been our third time participating at the festival, after our 2015 and 2017 appearances.
 It's been an intense time, but I've definitely learnt a lot.

 The Doric String Quartet is a leading UK string quartet ensemble.
-You are performing worldwide and with great
+You are performing worldwide and with great success.
+How did it all start?

 The quartet was founded twenty years ago already, by the fifteen years old Alex Redington (1st violin) and John Myerscough (cello).
 Soon thereafter, a second violinist (Jonathan Stone) joined.
 I was invited four and a half years ago.
 The quartet had always been performing more abroad than in the UK.
 Over the past three years, there's been a lot of progress.
 There are a lot of booking requests today, and we are able to choose our own concert programs.